Adult Development and Ageing

 To achieve this objective you must study the additional learning resources that are posted each week, interact with the associated learning tasks, and use them in your Essay and Journal submissions.Linked to the following assessments:• Essay (1500 words) (1)

-Please note that any announcements regarding general requirements and assessment not contained in this document will be posted in the News Forum and the weekly work schedule.
+Please note that any announcements regarding general requirements and assessment not contained in this document will be posted in the News Forum and the weekly work schedule on the Moodle site.
 You need to ensure that your default email address is correct in Moodle, as the site will forward these messages to you automatically.

 The internal assessment/exam ratio (as stated in the University Calendar) is 100:0.
 There is no final exam.
 The final exam makes up 0% of the overall mark.